 To contribute to the broader impacts of science I volunteered my time to improve and advance projects in a Sustainable Design lab at Pitt.
 I joined a small team of undergraduate students working on building low-cost microcontroller-based air quality sensors.
 My teammate’s backgrounds with microcontrollers were limited and the circuits being built for the sensors were difficult to debug and tedious to build, so they were struggling to move their project along.
 I was able to quickly identify problems with the circuits but ultimately recommended changing the implementation of the project because of the lack of resiliency in the microcontrollers they were using.
 Another team in this lab was testing how ultraviolet LEDs could be used to decontaminate water.
 But their circuit design and implementation prevented the LEDs from being operable.
 I was able to redesign their code and adjust their circuitry so that they could control and record the intensity of the light.
 Working in this lab allowed me to collaborate with engineers outside of my field of study and learned how engineers of all fields can combine their knowledge on the same project.

 Recently, I have begun tutoring my younger cousin with his high school math homework.
 He has a lot of potential but is a typical teenager who struggles to care about anything other than video games and football.
 During our tutoring time I am able to impart some of my young wisdom and life advice.
-By building a bond with him I hope to nudge him in the direction of enjoying school, building empathy, and fulfilling his dreams of going to a prestigious east coast college.
+By building a bond with him I hope to nudge him in the direction of enjoying school, building empathy, and fulfilling his dreams of going to a prestigious college.
 Though I’ve spent most of my college and post college career working on projects, this has given me the opportunity to work on a person.
 So far being a positive influence on my cousin has been incredibly rewarding and rekindled my passion to make people, and not just things, better.
 I am excited to bring this passion towards helping my future students as a teaching assistant during my graduate studies.

 I believe my story shows that the obvious next step in my career is to attain a PhD.
 My track record of completing meaningful projects, giving back to my family, and my dedication to improve the world epitomize all the characteristics of a Graduate Research Fellow.
 Thank you for your consideration.